BarDweller/draft-guide-collection-microprofile/README.md

 ## Understanding the project layout

-*TO DO - Lift from Graham Charter workshop*
+TODO
 <Screenshot>

 This is intentionally a 'bare-bones' project so as to avoid the need to delete unnecessary files.
-It contains a JAX-RS Application class called StarterApplication.java, and Liberty server configuration, server.xml, and static html file, index.html and the project build file, pom.xml
+It contains a Spring Application class called Main.java, an example Liveness Endpoint called LivenessEndpoint.java, some Spring configuration in application.properties, a static index.html and the project build file, pom.xml

 ## Running the Appsody development environment